 Arrive on Long Island prepared to spend your days outdoors thanks to the fact that all of the local attractions were created by Mother Nature herself.
 Beaches are of course the go-to destinations, but this island is also home to the deepest recorded blue hole in the Bahamas.
 If hiking is your thing, the island's landscape ranges from flat to hilly in no time, making the contrasting terrain great for exploring.

-You will discover an abundance of beaches to consider on and near the island.
-If you enjoy having lots of space around you, you are likely to be rewarded, since some of these beaches are relatively secluded and quiet.
-You can click on each beach name to read a detailed article concerning that beach.
+There are an abundance of beaches to consider on and near the island.
+If you're looking for a quiet getaway, you're in luck, since some of these beaches are relatively secluded and quiet.
+You can click on the beach names for more detail concerning that section of the coast.